aristocratos/btop/README.md

    ### GPU compatibility

-   Btop++ supports NVIDIA and AMD GPUs out of the box on Linux, provided you have the correct drivers and libraries.
+   Btop++ supports NVIDIA and AMD GPUs out of the box on Linux x86_64, provided you have the correct drivers and libraries.

    Compatibility with Intel GPUs using generic DRM calls is planned, as is compatibility for FreeBSD and macOS.

+   Gpu support will not work when static linking glibc (or musl, etc.)!

+   For x86_64 Linux the flag `GPU_SUPPORT` is automatically set to `true`, to manually disable gpu support set the flag to false, like:

+   `make GPU_SUPPORT=false`

  * **NVIDIA**